Skip to main content

 • This field is for validation purposes and should be left unchanged.

-With so many emails being sent per day—remember, it was 347 billion—you can't expect every email you send to be a winner.
-However, email open rates—the percentage of subscribers who open a specific email out of your total number of subscribers—are high and extremely easy to measure.
+With so many emails being sent per day—remember, it' was's projected to reach 376 billion—you can't expect every email you send to be a winner.
+However, email open rates—the percentage of subscribers who open a specific email out of your total number of subscribers—are high and easy to measure.

-In 2022, the average open rate was 19.66%—so you can use that as your benchmark.
-If you're underperforming, see how you can optimize your email subject lines and email deliverability rates.
+In 2023, GetResponse reported that the average open rate was 26.8%.
+If you're currently underperforming, see how you can optimize your email subject lines and email deliverability rates.
 Perhaps you need to clean up your list.
-Good email list hygiene can be a good step towards your highest open rates.
+Good email list hygiene can be a step towards your highest open rates.

 Several things can make a real impact on email open rates.
 The first is the day that you send your email.
 If you're in B2B marketing, the best day to send an email is Tuesday or Wednesday since people tend to be overwhelmed at work on Monday and mentally checked out by the end of the week.

-By and large, the worst open rates and click-through rates happen on the weekend.
+By and large, the worst open rates and click-through rates happen on the weekend (especially on Sundays).
 But there are no hard and fast rules.
 Depending on the industry, sending an email on the weekend might actually make sense and result in a higher open rate.

 Other factors that impact average email open rates are the frequency of email sending, email deliverability—a science in and of itself—and subject line attractiveness, including the use of personalized subject lines.